 The 2008 defense posted three shutouts, forced a program-best 14 forced fumbles and set the program record for fewest points allowed in a season with 158 (15.8 points per game).
 In 2007, the Hawks set program records for tackles for loss (101) and yards lost on tackles for loss (375).
 The 2009 defense set the Huntingdon mark for interceptions with 23 for 319 yards.

 In addition to team success, several defensive players have earned recognition for their play.
 Defensive tackle D.J.
 Chappell became the first Hawk to earn first-team All-American honors in 2012 and was a two-time first-team All-South Region selection.

 Defensive back Keith Anthony earned second-team preseason All-American honors before his junior season in 2010 and first-team preseason All-American honors before the 2011 season.
 Anthony was also a second-team and third-team All-South Region selection during his career.

 Defensive lineman Rishard Davis earned second-team All-South Region honors in 2006 and defensive back Jamaal Jemison was the first Huntingdon defensive player to earn All-South Region recognition in 2005.
 Jemison was also named to the preseason Division III team by Lindy's annual preseason magazine in 2006.

-In their first three seasons in the USA South, the Hawks have had two players named Defensive Player of the Year (Brownell and White), one Defensive Rookie of the Year (Trey Hayes) and 13 defensive All-Conference selections.
+In their first four seasons in the USA South, the Hawks have had two players named Defensive Player of the Year (Brownell and White), two players named Defensive Rookie of the Year (Hayes and DeAnte’ Griffith) and 21 defensive All-Conference selections.
 In their lone season in the St. Louis Intercollegiate Athletic Conference in 2008, the Hawks had six defensive players earn all-conference accolades, including three first-team members.

 Before joining the staff at Huntingdon, Hicks spent one season as the linebackers coach at the University of West Alabama.
 Prior to his time at UWA, Hicks was a graduate assistant at Jacksonville State University.